Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: Model inputs for the pion and proton TMDs

 With $B \geq 1$, the constituent quark mass $m_{q}=330$ MeV~\cite{Ahmady:2019yvo}, and AdS/QCD scale parameter $\kappa=523\pm 24$ MeV determined by simultaneous fit to the Regge slopes of mesons and baryons~\cite{Brodsky:2016yod}, the pion wave function has been effectively utilized to calculate various pion observables, including electromagnetic form factors, associated radii, transition form factor, parton distribution function (PDF), TMDs, etc., with notable overall success~\cite{Ahmady:2016ufq,Ahmady:2018muv,Ahmady:2019yvo,Gurjar:2023uho,Ahmady:2020mht}.

+Note that in Eq.~\eqref{hWF-k}, the longitudinal mode is not dynamically generated.
+Brodsky and de Téramond proposed this prescription based on the invariant mass ansatz (IMA) to describe the longitudinal mode~\cite{Brodsky:2008pg}.
+In contrast, Refs.~\cite{Ahmady:2021lsh,Ahmady:2021yzh} incorporate longitudinal dynamics generated by the 't Hooft equation to describe the full meson spectrum, with specific pion dynamics predicted in Ref.~\cite{Ahmady:2022dfv}.
+The idea of extending beyond the invariant mass prescription using the 't Hooft equation was initially suggested in Ref.~\cite{Chabysheva:2012fe} to forecast meson decay constants and parton distribution functions.
+Recently, Refs.~\cite{deTeramond:2021yyi,Li:2021jqb} surpassed this prescription by implementing a phenomenological longitudinal confinement potential, initially introduced in Ref.~\cite{Li:2015zda} within the framework of basis light-front quantization.
+While Refs.~\cite{deTeramond:2021yyi,Li:2021jqb} focus on the chiral limit and chiral symmetry breaking.
+Ref.~\cite{deTeramond:2021yyi} extends its exploration to ground state heavy mesons and investigates connections with the 't Hooft equation.

+It is worth noting that there has been a notable increase in interest in incorporating longitudinal dynamics within holographic light-front QCD (hLFQCD)~\cite{Li:2021jqb,deTeramond:2021yyi,Lyubovitskij:2022rod,Weller:2021wog,Ahmady:2021lsh,Rinaldi:2022dyh}.
+The resulting meson wave function with 't Hooft longitudinal mode can be expressed as~\cite{Ahmady:2022dfv,Gurjar:2024wpq}

+where the numerical solutions for the longitudinal modes $\chi_{\rm tH}(x)$ of the ground state meson can be approximately fitted to the following polynomial form:

+with $\beta_i$ being quark mass-dependent variables, which vanish in the chiral limit.
+For the ground state of light unflavored mesons, we find $\beta_{1,2} = 0.51$ with $m_q = 46$ MeV~\cite{Ahmady:2022dfv,Gurjar:2024wpq}.

-Using the pion wave function provided in Eq.~\eqref{spin-improved-wfn-k}, the explicit expression for the unpolarized quark TMD is given as follows:
+Using the pion wave function with IMA provided in {Eqs.~\eqref{spin-improved-wfn-k} and \eqref{hWF-k}}, the explicit expression for the unpolarized quark TMD is given as follows:

-Using the perturbative gluon rescattering kernel given in Eq.~\eqref{pert-G}, we derive an analytical expression for the pion Boer-Mulders function as follows:
+{Meanwhile, the pion unpolarized TMD with the 't Hooft longitudinal mode can be derived from the wave function in Eqs.~\eqref{spin-improved-wfn-k} and \eqref{hWF-ktHooft} as: } Using the perturbative gluon rescattering kernel given in Eq.~\eqref{pert-G}, we derive an analytical expression for the pion Boer-Mulders function {for IMA} as,

-If $B\to 0$, the holographic Boer-Mulders function becomes zero.
+{With 't Hooft longitudinal mode, the pion Boer-Mulders function reads as, } If $B\to 0$, the holographic Boer-Mulders function becomes zero.
 However, for $B \ge 1$, it is hardly affected by the parameter $B$, as the normalization constant $\mathcal{N}$ of the wave function scales as $1/B^2$.
 Since, the nonperturbative gluon rescattering kernels~\cite{Ahmady:2019yvo} do not allow for an analytical expression of the pion Boer-Mulders function, we proceed with its numerical computation.
 The standard deviation for $\kappa$ is around 5\%.
 Similarly, we apply a 5\% uncertainty in the quark mass~\cite{Gurjar:2023uho}.